 Grieving the death of a loved one is ranked among one of the most stressful life events, regardless of age.
 However, seniors may have more difficulty during the grieving process than their younger counterparts.
 It isn’t uncommon for seniors to experience a higher level of apathy and depression, which often has a direct impact on their quality-of-life.
 Although you may be grieving yourself, there are a few things that you can do to assist your loved one during this trying time.

-- Combat Feelings of Isolation – According to the Institute on Aging, feelings of isolation can occur as seniors face the reality that individuals who have been a major part of their lives for years and in some cases decades, begin to perish.
+According to the Institute on Aging, feelings of isolation can occur as seniors face the reality that individuals who have been a major part of their lives for years and in some cases decades, begin to perish.
 As they lose close friends and family members, they may begin to feel as though they are alone.
 These feelings may be further magnified if the senior has lost a spouse.
 When a senior loses a spouse, it may be time to discuss a long-term care plan, possibly moving them in with you to help ensure their safety and provide them with companionship.
-Learn more about providing care at home and professional services for in-home care in Palm Beach County.
+Learn more about providing care at home and professional services for in-home care Palm Beach

 For more information about senior care services offered by Home Care Assistance of Palm Beach or to schedule a complimentary, in-home consultation, contact a Care Manager at 561-429-8292 today.